atweiden/finn/doc/Syntax.md

 Name. `content` is the Sectional Block Content.

-The above Sectional Blocks are privately scoped, i.e. they can't be modified or referenced from any other Finn source file.
-They are limited in scope to the Finn source file that they appear in.
+The above Sectional Blocks are privately scoped, i.e. they can't be modified or referenced from any other Finn source document.
+They are limited in scope to the Finn source document that they appear in.

-To create an exported Sectional Block that can be referenced by copy from other Finn source files, append an asterisk (`*`) to the Sectional Block Name, like this:
+To create an exported Sectional Block that can be referenced by copy from other Finn source document, append an asterisk (`*`) to the Sectional Block Name, like this:

 ```finn